IemProg/DataChallengeXINF554/README.md

 - **CarRegressor_XGBoost_NeuralNets:** It contains the three models trained on 13 numerical features generated from test.
 NeuralNet score is our best score (MAE: 154.44057)

+## Usage:
+- Dataset is not provided, it should be saved within the same folder as the notebooks.